 - You can serve your clients better.
 Treating yourself like a client means you’ll know how your clients think.
 This means you’ll be able to resonate with them more.
 Getting into the minds of your clients can make you one step ahead of them.

-- You become more organized.
-When you are able to break down your own deliverables into small steps, it becomes easier for you to come up with systems and processes to make your processes more efficient and organized.
+- You become more organised.
+When you are able to break down your own deliverables into small steps, it becomes easier for you to come up with systems and processes to make your processes more efficient and organised.
 You find ways to “serve” your business better through best practices, which will be carried on to when you serve your clients.

 - You become more accountable.
 Because you treat yourself like a client, you have a stronger sense of responsibility to get the job done.
 This can also mean that you set deadlines for yourself and create a detailed timeline so that you are able to complete your tasks on time.

 - You market yourself better.
 When you start to speak from personal experience after becoming your own client, it becomes easier for you to convince your audience that you are competent in what you do.
 You are your own testimonial and this allows you to know exactly what to say to your clients if they have any questions or reservations about your product or service.

 Now that we’ve covered the reasons why you should be your own client, let me share how I became my own client and how this has benefited my business.